 Target demographics: At-Risk Youth, Special Education Schools, Special Needs Community Centers for Adults, Youth dealing with Diabetes, Senior Community Centers, Homeless Adults & Elders, Homeless Youth and Families, Hospitalized Youth and Adults, Subacute Care Facilities, Visually Impaired

 Direct beneficiaries per year: 43000 individuals

-For more information about volunteering in our hospital programs, please contact Leslie Culp, Program Director-LA, at email@example.com
+For more information about volunteering in our community arts programs, please contact our Program Director, Leslie Culp at firstname.lastname@example.org.

 It will be 19 years of The Art of Elysium on August 15, 2016 and it has been an amazing journey.
 I stand in absolute awe of our artists, people that we are able to bring the joy of arts to and the incredible staff that literally bridges the gap between these communities.
 We started out serving hospitalized children and have expanded to also serve elders and the homeless community.
 We look forward to taking the healing power of arts into prisons and veterans hospitals and to any other place where people can heal their lives through artistic expression.